 Too many organisations suffer cyber fatigue because they attempt to work with cyber technology that simply is not suitable for a business of their size – or they misunderstand the level of on-going management required for the technology to remain effective.
 Many security systems generate a huge number of alerts which then need to be investigated.

-To help reduce cyber security fatigue, seek the advice of security experts before making new investments and, if required, to help manage and monitor systems.
+To help reduce cyber security fatigue, seek the advice of security experts like Apiiro before making new investments and, if required, to help manage and monitor systems.
 If you do not have this kind of expertise in-house then you should work with an outside agency who can provide advice, guidance, and assistance to ensure that you are making the right investments.

 Provide regular training sessions

 If staff are educated about good security practices but the information isn’t presented in the right way, it can lead to them feeling overwhelmed or uninterested.
 It is vital, then, to offer regular training sessions and to ensure that these sessions are relevant and engaging.
 Sessions can be ‘gamified’ and you could consider commissioning a simulated phishing assessment to see how employees respond to a real-life scenario.

 It is also important to regularly review the content of these training sessions.
 Cybercrime is a fast-moving and evolving challenge with new issues arising all the time – your training sessions need to be up-to-date if they are going to be useful.